Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 `kotlin.Any` is the unified supertype ($\top$) for $\{T!!\}$, i.e., all types are subtypes of `kotlin.Any`, either explicitly, implicitly, or by subtyping relation.

+TODO(`kotlin.Any` members?)

 ##### `kotlin.Nothing`

 `kotlin.Nothing` is the unified subtype ($\bot$) for $\{T!!\}$, i.e., `kotlin.Nothing` is a subtype of all non-nullable types, including user-defined ones.
-This makes it an uninhabited type (as it is impossible for anything to be a function and an integer at the same time), meaning instances of this type can never exist at runtime; subsequently, there is no way to create an instance of `kotlin.Nothing` in Kotlin.
+This makes it an uninhabited type (as it is impossible for anything to be, for example, a function and an integer at the same time), meaning instances of this type can never exist at runtime; subsequently, there is no way to create an instance of `kotlin.Nothing` in Kotlin.

 As the evaluation of an expression with `kotlin.Nothing` type can never complete normally, it is used to mark special situations, such as:

 * non-terminating expressions
 * exceptional control flow
 * control flow transfer

+Additional details about how `kotlin.Nothing` should be processed are available [here][Control- and data-flow analysis].

 ##### `kotlin.Unit`